MerlijnWajer/pyroTorrent/sphinx/develintro.rst

 ..
 GETRIDOFVIMHIGHLIGHTBUG*

-We do something similar for the :ref:`torrent` class, but we have divided the :ref:`torrent` methods into two dictionaries, one in which all the methods have a default argument: the hash, and one where the methods do not have any default arguments.
-Although the latter dictionary is currently empty and will probably be removed.
+We do something similar for the :ref:`torrent` class.